 Nice grew up between the sea and the mountains, around one of the finest bays in the world, the “Baie des Anges” and is now the 5th biggest city in France.

-The city permanently opened itself up to the world in the second half of the 19th century with the influx of a large number of aristocrats and leaders from across Europe who were seduced by the beauty and climate of what was then a small Mediterranean town.
-In 1860 Nice became French and is proud of showing visitors its different identity, forged by a history that goes back to the Nikaia, pre-dating the Romans
+The city permanently opened itself up to the world in the second half of the 19th century, with the influx of a large number of aristocrats and leaders from Europe, who were seduced by the beauty and climate of the small Mediterranean town back then.
+In 1860, Nice became a part of France and is proud of showing visitors its different identity, forged by a history that goes back to the Nikaia, pre-dating the Roman Empire.

 In the narrow streets of Old Nice you will be transported far from Provence, to somewhere in Italy.
-Indeed, over the Place Garibaldi, with its air of Turin, presides the statue of the hero of modern Italy.
+Indeed, over Place Garibaldi, with its atmosphere of Turin, presides the statue of the hero of modern Italy.

-As for the restaurants, they compete for the honor of showing you that the cuisine of Nice, although similar to that of Provence and Italy, has its own traditional base and diversity.
-In Nice you will be captivated by this diversity which will leap out at you, all the tastes....and the sun on your skin.
+The local restaurants compete for the honor of showing you the cuisine of Nice, although similar to that of Provence and Italy, has its own traditional base and diversity.
+In Nice, you will be captivated by this diversity which will leap out at you, all the tastes....
+And the sun on your skin!